Dunhuang manuscripts: Studies

 While most studies use Dunhuang manuscripts to address issues in areas such as history and religious studies, some have addressed questions about the provenance and materiality of the manuscripts themselves.
 Various reasons have been suggested for the placing of the manuscripts in the library cave and its sealing.
 Aurel Stein suggested that the manuscripts were "sacred waste", an explanation that found favour with later scholars including Fujieda Akira.
 More recently, it has been suggested that the cave functioned as a storeroom for a Buddhist monastic library, though this has been disputed.
+Reasons for this include the fact that, according to Rong and Hansen (1999) there was an organized method to the manner in which many manuscripts in the caves were placed; “Buddhist texts that had been divided into sections, labeled, and then placed in wrapped bundles."

 The reason for the cave's sealing has also been the subject of speculation.
 A popular hypothesis, first suggest by Paul Pelliot, is that the cave was sealed to protect the manuscripts at the advent of an invasion by the Xixia army, and later scholars followed with the alternative suggestion that it was sealed in fear of an invasion by Islamic Kharkhanids that never occurred.
 Even though cave 16 could easily have been enlarged or extended to cave 17, Yoshiro Imaeda has suggested cave 16 was sealed because it ran out of room.

 Liu Bannong compiled Dunhuang Duosuo (敦煌掇瑣 "Miscellaneous works found in the Dunhuang Caves"), a pioneering work about the Dunhuang manuscripts.

 Languages and scripts

 The variety of languages and scripts found among the Dunhuang manuscripts is a result of the multicultural nature of the region in the first millennium AD.
 The largest proportion of the manuscripts are written in Chinese, both Classical and, to a lesser extent, vernacular Chinese.
 Most manuscripts, including Buddhist texts, are written in Kaishu or 'regular script', while others are written in the cursive Xingshu or 'running script'.
 An unusual feature of the Dunhuang manuscripts dating from the 9th and 10th centuries is that some appear to have been written with a hard stylus rather than with a brush.
 According to Akira Fujieda this was due to the lack of materials for constructing brushes in Dunhuang after the Tibetan occupation in the late 8th century.

 The Dunhuang manuscripts represent some of the earliest examples of Tibetan writing.
 Several styles are represented among the manuscripts, forebears of the later Uchen (dbu can) and Ume (dbu med) styles.
-Both Old Tibetan and Classical Tibetan are represented in the manuscripts, as well as the undeciphered Nam language and a language that some have identified as the Zhang-zhung language.
+Both Old Tibetan and Classical Tibetan are represented in the manuscripts, as well as the undeciphered Nam language and a language that some have identified as the Zhangzhung language.

-Other languages represented are Khotanese, Sanskrit, Sogdian, Tangut, Tibetan, Old Uyghur, and Hebrew, as well as Old Turkic (e.g. Irk Bitig).
+Other languages represented are Khotanese, Sanskrit, Sogdian, Old Uyghur, and Hebrew, as well as Old Turkic (e.g. Irk Bitig).